leohsmedeiros/Truck-2D/README.md

 # Truck-2D

-This repository is a puzzle game which the player has to construct the platforms to solve the puzzle
+This game is just for a study porposal of constructing platforms by drawing lines